Skip to content

 2.3 Initializing the System

-• On the local Raspberry Pi, access http://127.0.0.1:8088
+• On the local Raspberry Pi, visit http://127.0.0.1:8088

-• From another device, access http://{Raspberry Pi IP}:8088
+• From another device, visit http://{Raspberry Pi IP}:8088

 2.4 Confirming Installation

-After installation, log in to the system, go to "Manage / About", and you will see "Architecture" as aarch64:
+After installation, log in to the system, go to "Manage / About", and you will see the "Architecture" as aarch64:

 3. Configuring WI-FI Connection

-3.1 Fixing Raspberry Pi WI-FI Issues
+3.1 Fixing the Raspberry Pi WI-FI Issue

 Bash